falconkill/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
 My Bikeshare.py file was submitted to Udacity on 04/24/2022.
-The file was then published to github on 04/27/2022.
+Project evaluation was received on 04/24/2022.

 ### Project Title
-Bikeshare data analytics project
+Bikeshare data analytics project.

 ### Description
 This project uses Python to explore bikeshare data for three for three major cities in the United States—Chicago, New York City, and Washington.